/TINTAGEL North Cornwall, England – The Legendary Birthplace of King Arthur

 4. Rocky Valley

 Rock Valley is owned by the National Trust.
-It is famous for its exceptional beauty and home of different kinds of moss, approximately a total of 161 kinds.
+It is famous for its exceptional beauty and is home to different kinds of moss, approximately a total of 161 kinds.
 There are two mills in the area used to make woolen textiles way back in the 18th century.

 5. King Arthur’s Great Halls